krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ```
-Stella is a new member of a team in your company who has been put in charge of monitoring VM instances in the organization.
+Q. Stella is a new member of a team in your company who has been put in charge of monitoring VM instances in the organization.
 Stella will need the required permissions to perform this role.
 How should you grant her those permissions?
 ```
 ```
 Assign Stella compute.instances.get permissions on all of the projects she needs to monitor.